shravasam/MLwithPython/README.md

 We use pipeline AI group.
 Quickly use a pipeline to classify positive versus negative texts.

     from transformers import pipeline

-# Allocate a pipeline for sentiment-analysis
+#Allocate a pipeline for sentiment-analysis

     classifier = pipeline('sentiment-analysis')
     classifier('We are very happy to include pipeline into the transformers repository.')
     [{'label': 'POSITIVE', 'score': 0.9978193640708923}]

        from transformers import pipeline

-# Allocate a pipeline for question-answering
+#Allocate a pipleline for question-answering
     question_answerer = pipeline('question-answering')
     question_answerer({
      'question': 'What is the name of the repository ?',